Do you find yourself holding back from launching your coaching program because you can't come up with the right name?

 Coming up with the perfect name that fully embodies the magic you can create for your clients is no simple task.

-Which is why most coaches will use one of three strategies to create their name.
+Which is why most coaches will use one of three strategies to create their coaching program names.

 If you're part of the first group, maybe you're waiting for inspiration to strike.
 Once (and if) it finally hits, you come up with an “out of the box” creative name.
 The problem... nobody really knows what it means.
 It's creative, but not self-explanatory.
 Your ideal clients’ eyes glaze over when hearing it.

 If you're part of the second group, you decide to keep it simple… real simple.
 So you call it the "6-Month Coaching Program."
 The problem… your ideal client is not sitting at home thinking, “If only I could find a 6-Month Coaching Program!
 I’d sign up and pay for THAT!”

 They’re sitting at home thinking about whatever problem they have (money, weight, lack of fulfillment, etc), how it's holding them back from truly living their life like they want, and wondering, “If only a solution to my problem existed…”